Netflix/dgs/docs/advanced/java-client.md

 ## Type safe Query API

-Based on a GraphQL schema a type safe query API can be generated for Java/Kotlin.
+A type safe query API based on a GraphQL schema can be generated for Java/Kotlin.
-The generated API is a builder style API that lets you build a GraphQL query, and it's projection (field selection).
+The generated API is a builder style API that lets you build a GraphQL query and its projection (field selection).
 Because the code gets re-generated when the schema changes, it helps catch errors in the query.
-It's arguably also more readable, although multiline String support in Java and Kotlin do mitigate that issue as well.
+It's arguably also more readable, although multiline String support in Java and Kotlin does mitigate that issue as well.

 If you own a DGS and want to generate a client for this DGS (e.g. for testing purposes) the client generation is just an extra property on the [Codegen configuration](../generating-code-from-schema.md).
 Specify the following in your `build.gradle`.